freight-chain/regulatory/README.md

 # Compliance and Regulatory Disclosures and Transparency for Instruments

+### Notice
+We use [CalVer](https://calver.org) for our versioning for non-API systems.
+This includes documentation and all Protocol Contracts.
+Only the Web API's use Semantic Versioning.

 ## Corporate
 For Document Retention Policies, GDPR, CCPA, and other Generalized Compliance please see our [omnibus documentation](https://freight-chain.github.io/obm)